alhajee/ckan/doc/contributing/pull-requests.rst

 Making a pull request
 =====================

-Once you've written some CKAN code or documentation, you can submit it for review and merge into the central CKAN git repository by making a pull request.
+Once you've written some FMLD code or documentation, you can submit it for review and merge into the central FMLD git repository by making a pull request.
 This section will walk you through the steps for making a pull request.

 .. note:: Except in some special cases, all pull requests should target the ``master``